 Most popular degrees in Connecticut

-In Connecticut the most popular degrees are Business Administration, Registered Nursing, and Psychology.
+In Connecticut the most popular degrees are Business Administration, Registered Nursing, and General Psychology.
 To create this list, we complied and analyzed data from IPEDS and College Scorecard.

 They both provide information on how many graduates each program has annually.
 The list below is both undergraduate- and graduate-level programs.